If you’ve ever had trouble opening a bank account you are probably familiar with ChexSystems. But have you heard of EWS?

 How to order your EWS report

 Early Warning Services does not make it simple to order your EWS Report.
-You must first download and complete an Identification Form and return it with a copy of your government-issued identification.
-You can submit the completed form along with your identification through the following methods:
+You must first download and fill-out the Early Warning Consumer Identification and Certification Form and return it with a copy of your government-issued identification.

 Go to: consumerservices.earlywarning.com.
-When prompted for the Early Warning email address, enter firstname.lastname@example.org.
-Follow the online instructions to create your User ID and password and upload the documents to be transmitted to Early Warning.
+When prompted for the Early Warning email address, enter email@example.com.
+Follow the instructions on the screen to create your User ID and password, and to upload the documents to be transmitted to Early Warning.
 If you need technical assistance call 1.877.639.4457.

 Attn: Consumer Services Department